Joostul/devjoost/content/posts/split-keyboards.md

 ## Ergonomic problems

-A standard keyboard is an ergonomic nightmare for so many reasons, some of which I will go over here.
+A standard keyboard is an ergonomic nightmare for many reasons, some of which I will review here.
 For example, there is the problem of ulnar deviation, which means that your wrists are bent outwards because the arms come at our keyboards at an angle.

 ![Ulnar deviation](/images/split-keyboards/ulnar_deviation.jpg)